I’ll be the first to admit that fish oils aren’t my top choice as a source of the omega-3 fatty acids DHA and EPA.

 - Have simple, wholesome ingredients – Cannot contain additives, preservatives or fillers

-- Be safe and nontoxic – All ingredients are run through the Environmental Working Group’s (EWG) database (if applicable) to ensure they have an “A” or “B” rating for safety against harmful toxins
+- Be safe for human consumption and nontoxic– All ingredients are run through the Environmental Working Group’s (EWG) database (if applicable) to ensure they have an “A” or “B” rating for safety against harmful toxins

 - Pass the taste test – Their judges have high standards for taste (and smell), so any product must pass the muster!

-- Be organic, sustainable, and GMO-free (where applicable) – Obviously, we can’t say our Salmon Oil is organic, but our MSC certification is our proof of sustainability – a true rarity for fish oils!
+- Be organic, sustainable, and GMO-free (where applicable) – Obviously, we can’t say our wild caught Salmon is organic, but our MSC certification is our proof of sustainability – a true rarity for fish oils!

 - Use eco-friendly packaging – Clean Eating looks for products that have recyclable packaging and companies with an anti-landfill policy because they care what happens to a product’s packaging after it’s consumed